Feeling stuck and dreaming of quitting? It might not be laziness, but job burnout.

 5. Reframe mindset

-When we reach the point where we are mentally and physically drained, as if we are already at the dead need, challenging our negative thoughts can help us prevent burnout.
+When we reach the point where we are mentally and physically drained, as if we are already at a dead end, challenging our negative thoughts can help us prevent burnout.
 Accept what we can’t control.
 This will help reduce our stress levels.
 Positive thinking does not imply that one should ignore negative issues in life; it rather means handling them constructively.
 According to the Mayo Clinic, positive thinking doesn’t require ignoring life’s less pleasant situations.
 Instead, it means approaching unpleasantness more positively and productively.
 The focus is on expecting the best outcome, not the worst.
 Self-talk is the starting point for cultivating a positive mindset.

 Remember, our well-being is important, and it’s okay to take steps to prioritize it.
 By taking care of ourselves, we may find that our energy and confidence start to return, even amid a challenging work environment.